 - $100,000 per year → Coverage: $1 million to $1.5 million

-This ensures your family can:
+With this, your family can:

 - Pay off debts